andisfar/LaunchQtCreator/README.md

 # launchqtcreator README

-QtCreator is very useful for looking certain tasks. and I often use code and creator together when working on c++/gui projects
+QtCreator is very useful for certain tasks, and when working on Qt projects, there are things I find Qt Creatro invaluable for.
+I often use Vislual Studio Code and QtCreator together when working on c++/gui projects

 ![Qt Creator Launcher](src/images/demo.gif)